JuliaLinhart/benchmark_sbi/README.rst

 	$ benchopt run benchmark_sbi --n-repetitions 10 --max-runs 1000 --timemout 1000000000000000000

-where `max-runs` and `timeout` are given high values to avoid premature stopping of the algorithms without convergence.
+where the parameters ``max-runs`` and `timeout`` are given high values to avoid premature stopping of the algorithms without convergence.

 Contributing